oiraqi/academix/README.md

 ## The High-level Design Principles
 - Single Source of Truth
 - Infinite eXpansion
-- State of the Art Coverage
+- Best-in-class Coverage
-- Ideal Uer Experience
+- Ideal Uer eXperience

 ## The Unique Strengths
 - The vision